 In Windows 10 and earlier versions, a wireless icon shows up in the system tray of the taskbar when your PC is connected to a Wi-Fi network.
-Likewise, an ethernet icon appears when your PC is connected to the internet via an ethernet cable.
+Likewise, an Ethernet icon appears when your PC is connected to the internet via an Ethernet cable.

-However, at times, Windows 10 might show the ethernet icon instead of the Wi-Fi icon even when your PC is connected to a Wi-Fi network.
-As you can see in the pictures below, clicking on the ethernet icon reveals the network flyout which clearly shows that the PC is connected to a Wi-Fi network (Office Wi-fi in this case).
+However, at times, Windows 10 might show the Ethernet icon instead of the Wi-Fi icon even when your PC is connected to a Wi-Fi network.
+As you can see in the pictures below, clicking on the Ethernet icon reveals the network flyout which clearly shows that the PC is connected to a Wi-Fi network (Office Wi-fi in this case).

-If Windows 10 is displaying the ethernet icon instead of Wi-Fi or vice versa, you can use the following solutions to fix the issue.
+If Windows 10 is displaying the Ethernet icon instead of Wi-Fi or vice versa, you can use the following solutions to fix the issue.

 Restart Windows Explorer (File Explorer)

 Restarting the Windows Explorer often fixes issues related to the taskbar and File Explorer.
-Here is how to restart the Windows Explorer.
+Here is how to restart Windows Explorer.

 Step 1: Open the Task Manager by right-clicking on an empty spot on the taskbar and then clicking Task Manager option.
 You can also use Ctrl + Shift + Esc to quickly launch the same.

 Step 2: Switch to the full version of the Task Manager if you got the small one.